rachelbaker/bootstrapwp-Twitter-Bootstrap-for-WordPress/README.md

 *	Added bootstrapwp_posted_on function under post title

 __Page-simple.php__

 *	Created template for a simple page with right sidebar, no breadcrumbs or subhead masthead.

+__Page-blog.php__

+*	Created template for a main blog page with right sidebar.

+*	Added paging to blog template

+*	Displayed first image attached to blog posts using catch_that_image function

 __Author.php__

 *	Fixed formatting on this template file to match archive.php

 __Archive.php__

 *	Added hr element to seperate archive post listings

 __Other/Misc.__